 1. Set marketing Goals

 Good news.
-ClickUp has a dedicated feature called Goals, which are high-level objectives that you can split into smaller Targets.
+ClickUp Goals, are high-level objectives that you can split into smaller Targets.

 This is where you can set a digital marketing goal to track social media posts, blog posts, or revenue generations.